canonical-websites/tutorials.ubuntu.com/tutorials/containers/candid-authentication-lxd/candid-authentication-lxd.md

 ## Conclusion
 Duration: 02:00

-This tutorial should have gotten you setup with Candid and LXD in a pretty minimal and artifical environment.
+This tutorial should have gotten you setup with Candid and LXD in a pretty minimal and artificial environment.

 For a production environment, you'd at least want: